ADNIC renews partnership with Emirates Nature-WWF

 PHOTO

-Abu Dhabi: Abu Dhabi National Insurance Company (ADNIC), one of the leading regional multi-line insurance providers for corporates and individuals, has renewed its partnership with Emirates Nature-WWF for the third consecutive year to support the organization’s missions to build a future where people and nature thrive.
+ABU DHABI - Abu Dhabi National Insurance Company (ADNIC), has renewed its partnership with Emirates Nature-WWF for the third consecutive year to support the organisation’s missions to build a future where people and nature thrive.

 The signing ceremony took place at ADNIC’s headquarters.
 Charalampos Mylonas, CEO of ADNIC and Mansour Alketbi, Director of Strategic Partnerships of Emirates Nature-WWF were present to sign the partnership continuation.